stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 ## Overview

-The _graphics pipeline_ configures the various _stages_ executed by the hardware to render a fragment.
+The _graphics pipeline_ configures the various _stages_ executed by the hardware to render vertices and fragments.

 A pipeline stage is either a configurable _fixed function_ or a _programmable stage_ implemented by a _shader module_.

-Configuring the pipeline requires a large amount of information for even the simplest case (though much of this is often default data or empty structures).
+Configuring the pipeline requires a large amount of information for even the simplest case although much of this data is often default or empty structures.

-In this chapter we will implement the mandatory fixed-function pipeline stages and the _vertex shader_ stage required for the triangle demo:
+In this chapter we will implement the mandatory fixed-function and _vertex shader_ stages required for the triangle demo.

 ---